 The CHSRA is attempting to connect northern California to southern California via a high-speed light rail system.
 The project has been divided up in sections given the funding and construction sources and timelines.

 Want to know how high-speed rail is progressing?
 CHSRA launched its interactive website for providing quick and easy access to information about construction in the Central Valley.
 Click here to view the website and to see more photos of the various HSR construction projects.

 Click here to see California High-Speed Rail Construction Update – February 2020.

 - San Francisco to San Jose: This section connects the communities from San Francisco and Silicon Valley to the rest of the state.
 Click here to see CHSRA’s San Francisco to San Jose project section update.
 CHSRA released a statewide update.
 Click here to view.

 - San Jose to Merced: This route will travel from Diridon Station in downtown San Jose, through the Pacheco Pass, to the Western limits of the Central Valley Wye, approximately nine miles northeast of Los Banos in Merced County.
 The Authority is working to environmentally clear the section between San Jose and the Central Valley Wye.
 Environmental clearance is scheduled to be completed in 2020.
 Click here to see CHSRA’s San Jose to Merced project section update.
 CHSRA released a statewide update.
 Click here to view.

 - Merced to Fresno: This section of the project received environmental clearance in or about September 2012.
 CHSRA is currently undergoing construction of this phase.
-Click here to view CHSRA’s Construction Package One overview .
-Click here to view the environmental documents for this section.
+Visit BuildHSR to see the active construction sites.

 Don’t deal with CHSRA on your own.
 CHSRA has experienced representatives on their side – make sure you have experienced lawyers on yours.